panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 typeof colors; // => 'object'
 ```

 However, the type of the array is an `'object'` too.
-While technically an array is an object, would it be better to have a spectial type for arrays?
-Maybe.
+While technically an array is an object, that's slightly confusing.

 The correct way to detect an array is to use explicitely `Array.isArray()`: